CorrelAid/DataToMetabase/README.md

 This completes the setup of a local metabase instance.
 The next section describes how to connect it to the R project.

-### R-Metbase Configuration
+### R-Metabase Configuration

 If you have access to a metabase instance, either remotely or locally via docker you need confiugre the connection to the R project.

-1. Go to the DataToMetabase project folder
+1. In the terminal, navigate to the DataToMetabase project folder

 1. Create a `.Renviron` file from the `.Renviron.example` template.